oyinlola007/LogixGo/README.md

-# LogixGo: Logistics Route Management System
+# LogixGo

 ## Overview
-The Logistics Route Management System is a robust solution designed to streamline the management of deliveries, routes, and drivers for logistics companies.
+LogixGo is a robust solution designed to streamline the management of deliveries, routes, and drivers for logistics companies.
 This project focuses on integrating advanced technologies for seamless operation management, data handling, and reporting.

 ## Key Features
 - Efficient database management with **MySQL** for data storage and retrieval.